PhoenixGlobal/APEX-Mainnet-Node/README.md

 ```

 ### 7. Run the core (Supernode)
+**It makes sense to run this command in an own screen session.
+Make sure you are familiar with screen and have it installed on your machine.** **[Screen Tutorial](https://linuxize.com/post/how-to-use-linux-screen)**
 ```console
 sh run.sh
 ```

 ### 8. Run the client (Wallet)
+**It makes sense to run this command in an own screen session.
+Make sure you are familiar with screen and have it installed on your machine** **[Screen Tutorial](https://linuxize.com/post/how-to-use-linux-screen)**
 ```console
 sh client.sh
 ```